sorefoot/cl-devwks-1314/README.md

 The current username will be devwksuser+*[Pod #]*@proton.me
 The current password should be C1sco12345
 > [!NOTE]
->  ⭐⭐ Youruser should have access to two organizations.
+>  ⭐⭐ Your user should have access to two organizations.
 Please ensure you are using the WKS-1314 Pod*X* organization and **NOT the zzCLEMEA Bighorn** Organization.
 If you don't see the WKS-1314 Pod*x* org, please contact the lab proctor.

 ### Generate an API Key
 You'll need to create an API Key if one isn't provided.
 API keys are per user and are found here: